-Dear Ms. Lisa Paul and members of the Quality Initial Teacher Education Review,
+Dear Ms Lisa Paul and members of the Quality Initial Teacher Education Review,

-I am writing to you as a teacher of gifted learners, and a leader in Gifted Education.
+I am writing to you as a parent of two gifted, primary school age children.

 Many different government enquiries have considered gifted education and reported on the need for initial teacher education to include a compulsory unit on gifted education.
 Some of these include: